-A NEGOTIATED AGREEMENT BETWEEN THE ANACORTES EDUCATION ASSOCIATION AND THE ANACORTES SCHOOL DISTRICT #103
+A NEGOTIATED AGREEMENT BETWEEN THE ANACORTES EDUCATION ASSOCIATION AND ANACORTES SCHOOL DISTRICT #103

-- 1. The attached Agreement is hereby agreed to by both the Anacortes Education Association and the Anacortes School District for implementation effective September 1, 1995 through and including August 31, 1997. - 2.
-Our signatures below indicate a ratification of the entire contract between the Anacortes Education Association and the Anacortes School District.
+- 1. The attached agreements are hereby agreed to by both the Anacortes Education Association and the Anacortes School District for implementation effective September 1, 1998 through August 31, 2001. - 2.
+Our signatures below indicate a ratification of this agreement.

-Entered into this 9 th day of August, 1995:
+Entered into this day of October, 1998.